 In UHPC, integrated fibers are added to the concrete mix.
 The fibers vary from polyester to fiberglass bars, basalt, steel, and stainless steel.
 Each of these integrated fibers create a progressively stronger end product, with steel and stainless steel delivering the greatest gains in strength.

 UHPC became commercially available in the United States in 2000.
 It has already been used in many state infrastructure projects, and it is being considered for use in many future projects given its longevity and lower lifecycle cost.
 For a full list of UHPC bridges in the United States, consult this resource from FHWA.

 The benefits of UHPC

-- Longer useful life – UHPC has an estimated longevity of 50-75 years.
+- Longer useful life – UHPC has an estimated longevity of more than 75 years.
 Regular concrete typically lasts only 15-25 years before needing to be replaced.

 - Lighter weight – Concrete wall panels designed with UHPC are 25-33% thinner.
 This means less material is required to build the panels, and footing requirements to support structures are reduced.

 - Strength – Regular concrete has a compressive strength of 4,000 pounds per square inch (psi).
 UHPC has a compressive strength of 30,000 psi once fully cured.
 Some mix techniques can even achieve 50,000 psi.
 It also has a tensile strength of 1,700 psi.